-On this page, you will find out everything you need to know about the Mary Seacole Leadership Programme for community pharmacy and the Health in Justice pharmacy workforce.
-We will provide you with an overview of the programme, reasons to apply, frequently asked questions, testimonials from current and previous participants, all the programme dates, and details on how to apply.
+On this page, you will find information about the Mary Seacole Leadership programme for community pharmacy and the Health in Justice pharmacy workforce.
+We will provide you with an overview of the programme, frequently asked questions and testimonials from current and previous participants.

 With investment from the Pharmacy Integration Fund (PhIF), NHS England is working with Health Education England to further clinical education and development for pharmacists and pharmacy technicians.